qd-qd/sdk-tutorials/onboarding/chapter-1/4-problems-blockchain-solves.md

 ---
 title: "What Problems Does Blockchain Solve?"
 order: 5
-description: Double-Spending, Byzantine Faults, and Data Security
+description: Double-Spending, Byzantine Faults, and data security
 tag: fast-track
 ---

 # What problems does Blockchain solve?

-## Introduction

 In a sense, the central problem blockchain solves is exactly that: *centrality*, the reliance on a single point of authority, one which simultaneously wields power over many mere users while being a key point of potential systemic weakness.
 However, there are some more specific issues which blockchain was specifically designed to resolve.